 1. Remember David & Hazel (see #2 above) from Scotland?
 For their renewal of vows they wanted their son to be part of their ceremony.
 So it was him binding the hands of his parents.

 2. Tanya & Tyler (see above) had each of their parents bring a cord and bless their union by wrapping the cord around their hands.
 The couples then had 4 cords and 4 different colors and tied the knot made of these good wishes.

-2. Unity Ritual
+2. Unity Candles

 If you plan your celebration in an indoor venue then the unity candles are a beautiful ceremony ritual for your destination wedding in Paris France.
 Especially for an evening ceremony or winter wedding when the light is rather dim.

-Both of you are holding smaller candles and will together light your larger unity candle.
+The two of you are holding smaller candles and will together light your larger unity candle.
 This wedding ritual symbolizes your union – two become one.